adonispuente/insights-dashboard/docs/sre-capabilities/user-management/architecture.md

 ![architecture](architecture.png)

+Users place labels on OCM organizations and cluster subscriptions.
+The `sre-capability` service account issues fleet-wide config data discovery on a regular basis and reconcile rover groups with cluster roles.

 ## Runtime

 `user management` is running as a qontract-reconcile integration in the `app-interface-<env>` namespaces.
 This is a temporary runtime solution until a dedicated runtime environment has been defined with the intent to onboard the service into `app-interface`.